 The role of a limited company secretary is essentially an administrative one, but can involve a number of important responsibilities depending on the wishes of the company’s directors.

 Until the main implementation of The Companies Act (2006) in April 2008, all limited companies were legally obliged to appoint a company secretary.
-However, since this date it is no longer a mandatory requirement.
+However, since the Act came into force, it is no longer a mandatory requirement.
 In fact, a limited company can now be run with just a sole director if necessary.

 How to appoint a company secretary

 All company appointments, both directors and companies secretaries, are made via the registrar of companies, Companies House.

 There are two ways to appoint a secretary – either at the time of incorporation itself or subsequently by informing Companies House via the correct form.